mcgill-neurotech/2024/software/data_collection_platform/README.md

 1. Set up an 8-channel synthetic board for testing.
 Skip this step if you are using a physical board, follow the instructions on how to setup that board instead:
    ![image](./images/bci-step-1.png)

-2. Open the networking tab:
+2. Open the networking tab (under the drop down time series menu):
    ![image](./images/bci-step-2.jpg)

 3. Set the output protocol to LSL: